 - To do this, open the Wearable app.

 - If needed, allow the Galaxy Wearable app and your Samsung watch (by model) to read your notifications.

 - On Tizen watch models (Samsung Galaxy 3 and below), use the Samsung Clock app if you have a Samsung phone.
 You cannot install Google Clocks on Tizen watches.

-- On Wear OS models like the Samsung Galaxy Watch 4, you can use either Samsung Clock or Google Clock app.
-You must install the Google Clock app on both your phone and watch to sync alarms, timers, stopwatch, etc.
+- On Wear OS models like the Samsung Galaxy Watch 5 or 4, you can use either Samsung Clock or Google Clock app.
+You must install the Google Clock app on both your phone and watch to sync alarms, timers, stopwatches, etc.

 Samsung Galaxy Watch alarms or timers not working?

 If you can’t get your alarms or timers to work on your watch, try these troubleshooting steps and see if they help.

 - Create an alarm or timer on your watch, not your phone.
 To do this, open the Alarm or Timers app on your watch and tap Add on watch or Add.
 Then set up your alarm or timers conditions and options, i.e., length, days, and desired time.
 Remember to tap Save to store it on your watch.

 - Check that Do Not Disturb, Bedtime or Goodnight, and Theater modes are all off on your watch AND your phone.

 - Look at your notification settings in the Wearable app.
 Choose Watch Settings > Notifications and verify that notifications are on.
 Then, scroll down to the apps and make sure you toggle on the Clock app.

 - Tap See all notification settings and toggle on Show while using the phone, Show with details, and Turn on the screen.